im4geeked/Scripts/README.md

 # FFUF Wrapper Script

 ## Description
-This script is a simple wrapper for `ffuf` that simplifies the process of fuzzing virtual hosts and directories.
+This script is a simple wrapper for `ffuf` that makes it easier for the process of fuzzing virtual hosts and directories.
 It provides pre-configured wordlists and common options while allowing customization when needed.

 ## Features
 - Two fuzzing modes: vhost and directory